Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ```

 ### Extras
-* range() function: Returns sequence of length start_index(0 by default) to end_index(end_index is not included). range() function returns a range object, which is iterable and supports indexing.
+* range() function: Returns sequence of length start_index(0 by default) to end_index(end_index is not included). range() function returns a range object, which is iterable and supports indexing but are immutable.
 It is used in loops, where a certain number of times a loop should work.
 ```Python
 # syntax range(start_index:optional, end_index, step:optional)
 print(range(20)) # [0:20]